 There’s a lesson in the Bible in which Jesus tells people to not worry about a speck in someone else’s eye, but to take it out of your own eye first.
 Although the lesson is about not judging others, it can also apply to not being a hypocrite and deceiving yourself.

-“Why do you see the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
-Or how can you say to your brother, ‘Let me take the speck out of your eye,’ when there is the log in your own eye?
-You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye” (Matthew 7:3-5, English Standard Version).
+“Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
+Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and behold, the log is in your own eye?
+You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.”
+(Matthew 7:3-5, New American Standard Bible)

 How many times have you been in an organization, on a team, or part of a group that was already struggling to meet just the basic expectations, but yet was attempting to start spreading excellence (e.g., initiating a training program, delivering professional development workshops, etc.)?